bparanj/Essential-TDD/book/KindlePublishing/rails4quickly/lesson_2.markdown

 This definition is used by the Rails router to handle this request.
 It knows the URI pattern of the format 'welcome/index' with http verb GET must be handled by the welcome controller index action.

 Delete the  get "welcome/index"  line in the routes.rb file.
 Reload the page : http://localhost:3000/welcome/index.
-You will now see the error page:

 ![Welcome Index](./figures/welcome_index_routing_error.png)

+You will now see the error page.

 ## Summary ##

  In this lesson we wrote a simple Hello Rails program.
 We saw how the view and controller work in Rails to handle browser requests.
 We have seen just the VC part of MVC framework.
 We will see how the model fits in the MVC framework in the next lesson.